mokdevel/DarcMods/DarcMissions/README.md

 ## Loot lists
 Example: [dc_lootList.json](https://github.com/mokdevel/DarcMods/blob/main/DarcMissions/ExampleConfigs/dc_LootList.json)

 The mod is capable of creating automatic loot lists to be used with missions.
 You can also define your own sets by following the same notation as in the example.
-Do not reuse the same names as is already available as a lootListName.
+Do not reuse the same names as is already available as a ```lootListName```.

 This supports additional mods that you can define in the modList parameter.
 The typical notation is ```"$ModName:PreFabs"```.
 A properly created mod follows the same structure and keeps prefabs in the right places.
 ```